LET US REMEMBER

 While performing Zig-Zag Manoeuvre No. 8, to avoid U-Boats, the Queen Mary struck HMS Curacoa broadsides, suffering considerable damage to her bow and Curacoa sank in less than ten minutes.

 Of HMS Curacoa's crew of 439 souls, only 101 survived.
-Twenty one bodies were carried north in the tidal streams and washed ashore on the Isle of Eigg, at Oban, Arisaig, Morar and on the Isle of Skye.
+Over twenty bodies were carried north in the tidal streams and washed ashore on the Isle of Eigg, at Oban, Knoydart, Arisaig, Morar and on the Isle of Skye.
+We are trying to find Graves around the Mainland and Islands.

 Due to war restrictions at the time, the Queen Mary was under orders not to stop to search for survivors, lest she present herself as a target, and she limped into Gourock.